GoogleCloudPlatform/compute-image-tools/daisy_workflows/README.md

 The
 [styleguide](https://googlecloudplatform.github.io/compute-image-tools/daisy-styleguide.html)
 provides guidance for workflow symantics.
-When writing, modifying, or using workflows following commong practices will make your life much easier.
+When writing, modifying, or using workflows following common practices will make your life much easier.